nielshojen/mrssanta/README.md

 * Run on Google Cloud and Azure
 * Use serverless components as much as possible
-* "Integrate" with Munki, so managed software is only allowed to run if installed by Munki.
+* "Integrate" with Munki, Jamf, Kandji etc, so managed software is only allowed to run if installed as a managed app.
 This is to keep apps patched and be in control of licensing
 * Frequent syncs (eg. every 60 secs) to allow close to live blocking/unblocking
 * We'll probabnly need a GUI